 I employ staff as young as 15 so by the time they turn 16 they already have work experience.
 When will the adult minimum wage apply to these staff?

 There is no statutory minimum wage for employees under 16 years of age.
-However, all employees over 16 must receive the adult minimum wage unless they meet criteria for the Starting-out Wage or Minimum Training Wage.
+However, all employees over 16 must receive the adult minimum wage unless they meet criteria for the starting-out wage or training minimum wage.

 - 16- and 17-year-old employees who have not yet completed six months of continuous employment with their current employer.